Philippines 13(a) Marriage Visa: Requirements, Process, and What Happens After Approval

 All Philippine civil-registry documents must be original PSA copies.
 That includes the PSA marriage certificate, the PSA birth certificate of the Filipino spouse, and any annotated marriage certificate.
 The PSA can be ordered through psahelpline.ph or psaserbilis.com.ph.

-Foreign-issued documents, including a foreign marriage certificate where the couple married abroad, must be apostilled in the country of issuance.
 Where the marriage took place outside the Philippines, the BI will usually expect a Report of Marriage filed at the relevant Philippine Embassy or Consulate.
 The marriage is then registered with the PSA.
-The annotated PSA-issued copy then takes the place of the foreign certificate for BI purposes.
+The PSA issued copy then becomes the main marriage record for BI filing.

-Step 3: File at a Bureau of Immigration Office
+Step 3: Apply at a Bureau of Immigration Office

 The hearing is the BI's formal check on the application and the marriage.
-Expect questions about how the couple met, how long they have been together, where they live, and what the household looks like.
-Bring shared evidence of daily life: photographs, a lease, joint bills, and records of money moving between the two of you.
+The usual questions are about how the couple met, how long they have been together, where they live, and what the household looks like.
+Bring shared evidence of daily life, such as photographs, a lease or any proof of shared finances.
 Biometrics are captured at the Alien Registration Division (ARD) counter on the same visit or shortly after.

 Step 4: The Probationary Year